joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-csharp/README.md

 ![License.](https://img.shields.io/badge/license-MIT-green.svg)

-This sample implements a Teams message extension that can be used as a plugin for Microsoft Copilot for Microsoft 365.
+This sample implements a Teams message extension that can be used as a plugin for Microsoft 365 Copilot.
 The message extension allows users to query the [Northwind Database](https://learn.microsoft.com/dotnet/framework/data/adonet/sql/linq/downloading-sample-databases).

 ![Screenshot of the sample extension working in Copilot in Microsoft Teams](./lab/images/03-03a-response-on-chai.png)